-There are serious ramifications of committing fraud for both the taxpayer and the tax practitioner.
+Answer: There are serious ramifications of committing fraud for both the taxpayer and the tax practitioner.
 First, there is no statute of limitations on assessing tax due to fraudulent reporting.
 Thus, Nolene's client will be at risk for additional tax, interest, penalties, etc. for the period of time he commits fraud.
 Second, the penalties associated with fraud are substantial.
 In addition to having to pay the assessed tax and interest on the assessed tax (which can be quite substantial), the client may be subject to both civil and criminal penalties for fraud.
-Both penalties carry potentially substantial monetary fines, and the criminal penalty may include a prison term.

-For Nolene, assisting in fraud will clearly violate her professional responsibilities established by the Statement on Standards for Tax Services, Circular 230, and her State Board of Accountancy.
-She will also be subject potentially to both civil and criminal penalties.
+Both penalt potentially substantial monetary fines, and the criminal penalty may include a prison term.
+For Nolene, assisting in fraud will clearly violate her professional responsibilities established b Statement on Standards for Tax Services, Circular 230, and her State Board of Accountancy.
+SI also be subject potentially to both civil and criminal penalties.

-Nolene should discuss the severe negative consequences of committing tax fraud (civil and criminal penalties) as well as her own professional standards with her client.
+Nolene should discuss the severe negative consequences of committing tax fraud (civil and crir penalties) as well as her own professional standards with her client.
 If Nolene suspects that her client is not fully reporting his income, she should carefully consider terminating the client relationship.

-AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement Blooms: Evaluate Learning Objective: 02-06 Describe tax professional responsibilities in providing tax advice.
-Learning Objective: 02-07 Identify taxpayer and tax professional penalties.
-Level of Difficulty: 3 Haro Topic: Tax Professional Responsibilities Topic: Tax Professional Responsibilities 112.
-Houston has found conflicting authorities that address a research question for one of his clients.
+112) Houston has found conflicting authorities that address a research question for one of his clients.
 The majority of the authorities provide a favorable answer for his client.
 Nonetheless, there are several authorities that provide an unfavorable answer.
 Houston estimates that if the client takes the more favorable position on its tax return that there is approximately a 60 percent chance that the position will be sustained upon audit or judicial proceeding.
 If the client takes this position on its tax return, will Houston be subject to penalty?
 Will the client potentially be subject to penalty?

-A tax preparer (Houston) may recommend any tax return position and avoid penalty if there is substantial authority that supports the tax return position.
+Answer: A tax preparer (Houston) may recommend any tax return position and avoid penalty if there is substantial authority that supports the tax return position.
 Substantial authority suggests that the probability that the taxpayer's position is sustained upon audit or litigation is in the 35 to 40 percent range or above.
-The tax practitioner can also avoid penalty if the tax return position has a reasonable basis (i.e., supported by one or more tax authorities) and the position is disclosed on the taxpayer's return.
-Given that there is a 60% chance that the position will be sustained upon audit or by the courts, Houston should not be subject to penalty and no disclosure is required.
+The tax practitioner can also avoid penalty if the tax return position a reasonable basis (i.e., supported by one or more tax authorities) and the position is disclosed taxpayer's return.
+Given that there is a 60% chance that the position will be sustained upon audit the courts, Houston should not be subject to penalty and no disclosure is required.